 5. Chanel’s Fall 2018 Runway in the Woods

-These days Chanel is known for much more than just its innovative designs, but also its revolutionary and creative runway shows.
-Taking models sky high in aeroplanes and space stations or sending them traipsing through grocery stores, and now they have sent models into the woods.
+These days Chanel is known for much more than just its innovative designs but also its revolutionary and creative runway shows.
+Taking models sky-high in airplanes and space stations or sending them traipsing through grocery stores, now they have sent models into the woods.
 The label had models strutting through the forest for its Fall 2018 show.
-Not literally of course, however, onlookers could be forgiven for thinking so.
+Not literally of course; however, onlookers could be forgiven for thinking so.

 Karl Lagerfeld transformed the Grand Palais into a whimsical and lifelike forest.
-The realistic decorations featured tall trees lining the runway and extended forest backdrop.
+The realistic decorations featured tall trees lining the runway and an extended forest backdrop.
 From leaf-covered invitations to leaf-covered floors, Chanel’s guests truly got in touch with nature.
-Chanel muses Carla Bruni, Lily Allen and Keira Knightley were front and centre for the Fall 2018 show.
-The collection itself featured 80 fall looks complete with Chanel classic tweed coats, black lace gowns and oversized scarves.
-The colour palette was mostly neutral with blacks and greys with accessories such as fingerless gloves and scarves woven through in brighter hues such as blue, pink and orange.
+Chanel muses Carla Bruni, Lily Allen, and Keira Knightley were front and center for the Fall 2018 show.
+The collection itself featured 80 fall looks, complete with classic Chanel tweed coats, black lace gowns, and oversized scarves.
+The color palette was mostly neutral with blacks and greys, with accessories such as fingerless gloves and scarves woven through in brighter hues such as blue, pink, and orange.

 SUBSCRIBE TO OUR NEWSLETTER